liuguofang/photoGPS/README.md

 ## photoGPS
 Du Juan and Guofang Liu

 This is a R package used to fetch photo's GPS points, and make a kml file based GPS points.
-It is convenient and easiy to get GPS points based on photo taken by a cell phone. the GPS fetching function depends on the third software jhead.exe (http://www.sentex.net/~mwandel/jhead/jhead.exe).
+It is convenient and easy to get GPS points based on photos taken by a cell phone. the GPS fetching function depends on the third software jhead.exe (http://www.sentex.net/~mwandel/jhead/jhead.exe).

 ```{R,results="hide",warning=FALSE,message = FALSE}
   #install.packages("devtools")